stemoutreach/CodeCreateLab/2-Pico_Breadboarding.md

-# Level 4 – Pico Breadboarding Basics: Learn by Recipe
+# 2 Pico Breadboarding Basics: Learn by Recipe

 ## 🧠 Learning Objectives
 - Understand how to use GPIO pins with the Raspberry Pi Pico